 The novelty of this research is that Z-score normalization of 14- channel QEEG data has led the high-accuracy results and the ML model is embedded into a mobile app for everyday usage.
+This is the first research in the literature where ANN yields high accuracy results (98.88%) with z-scored QEEG data for dyslexia biomarker detection(Research Question 1, H1).
 Moreover, the feasibility, acceptability, and economic impact of the mobile app on families who have children with dyslexia are assessed with a survey in the real life afterward.